Mike van der Hoorn

-Mike Adrianus Wilhelmus van der Hoorn (born 15 October 1992) is a Dutch professional footballer who plays as a centre back for Eredivisie club FC Utrecht.
+Mike Adrianus Wilhelmus van der Hoorn (born 15 October 1992) is a Dutch professional footballer who plays as a centre back for the Cypriot First Division club AEK Larnaca.
 He made thirteen appearances for the Netherlands U-21 team.

 Club career

 Utrecht

 Van der Hoorn was born in Almere, Flevoland where he first joined local club SC Buitenboys, followed by FC Omniworld before being recruited into the youth ranks of FC Utrecht in 2006.
 He made his league debut for the first team on 15 May 2011, during the club's 2010–11 campaign, in a home match against AZ.
 The match ended in a 5–1 victory, with Van der Hoorn coming on as a substitute in the 77th minute for Mark van der Maarel.
 The following season saw Van der Hoorn appear in 12 league matches while scoring twice.
 His first two goals for Utrecht came in the same fixture.
 In a match against SBV Excelsior from Rotterdam on 30 March 2012.
 The match ended a 3–2 win at the Stadion Galgenwaard for Utrecht, with Van der Hoorn scoring in the 22' and in the 75th minute for his club.

 The 2012–13 campaign saw Van der Hoorn breakthrough as he became the first choice centre back under head coach Jan Wouters, appearing in 31 Eredivisie matches and scoring four goals.
 He helped his side to 5th-place finish in the league table, qualifying for the UEFA Europa League through the Eredivisie Playoff rounds, where they beat SC Heerenveen 3–1 on aggregate, and FC Twente 3–2 on aggregate, thus qualifying for the UEFA Europa League qualifying rounds.
 That year Van der Hoorn was pronounced the FC Utrecht Player of the Year, winning the David Di Tommaso Trophy, receiving his award after the home match against Heracles Almelo on 12 May 2013.
 The trophy was awarded by none other than Audrey, David Di Tommaso's widow to a loud and warm applause from the audience.
 His teammates Robbin Ruiter and Jens Toornstra came in second and third place for the trophy that season.